phlax/aio.app/aio/app/README.rst

 Clear the app
 -------------

-We can clear the app vars
+We can clear the app vars.

+This will also close any socket servers that are currently running

   >>> aio.app.clear()